ccostes/ml/am_explainer/index.md

 ---
 date: 2024-03-26
 draft: false
-title: "ML In Practice Part 1: AM Radio"
-maintitle: "ML In Practice"
-subtitle: "Part 1: AM Radio"
+title: "AM Demodulation Illustrated"
 images: ['static/cover.webp']
-description: "Begin the journey to build an ML model for enhanced AM radio reception with a crash course on AM radio fundamentals."
+description: "An illustrated guide to how AM radio works, and how to turn it into audio with software."
 repo: https://github.com/ccostes/ml/tree/main/am_explainer
 jupyter:
   jupytext: